 We’ve recently worked with law students at:

-Abraham Lincoln University of Law, American University, Baylor University (TX), Berkeley, Birmingham School of Law, Boston College, Boston University, California Western School of Law, Capital University Law School, Cardozo, Chapman School of Law, Charleston School of Law, Charlotte School of Law, Columbia, Concord University, Cooley School of Law, CU Law, Cumberland School of Law, DePaul, Drake, Faulkner, Fordham, George Mason, Georgetown, George Washington University Law School, Georgia State, Golden Gate University School of Law, Harvard, Hofstra University, La Verne College of Law, John Marshall, Massachusetts School of Law, McGeorge, New York University, North Carolina Central University, Northwestern, Notre Dame, Ohio State, Pepperdine, Rutgers-Camden, University of San Francisco, Santa Clara University, Seattle University, Seton Hall, Southern Methodist University, Southwestern, Stanford, Stetson University, St. John’s University, SUNY Buffalo, Taft, Thomas Jefferson School of Law, Tulane, Tuoro School of Law, UCLA, University of Alabama, University of Baltimore, University of California at Hastings, University of Denver, University of Indiana, University of Kansas, University of Maryland, University of Michigan, University of Montana, University of Nebraska, University of Nevada Las Vegas, University of Pennsylvania, University of Pittsburgh, University of San Diego, University of San Francisco, University of Texas, University of Virginia, University of Washington, University of Windsor, Vanderbilt, Villanova, Western New England, Western State College, and the College of William and Mary.
+Abraham Lincoln University of Law, American University, Baylor University (TX), Berkeley, Birmingham School of Law, Boston College, Boston University, California Western School of Law, Capital University Law School, Cardozo, Chapman School of Law, Charleston School of Law, Charlotte School of Law, Columbia, Concord University, Cooley School of Law, CU Law, Cumberland School of Law, DePaul, Drake, Faulkner, Fordham, George Mason, Georgetown, George Washington University Law School, Georgia State, Golden Gate University School of Law, Harvard, Hofstra University, La Verne College of Law, John Marshall, Massachusetts School of Law, McGeorge, New York University, North Carolina Central University, Northwestern, Notre Dame, Ohio State, Pepperdine, Rutgers-Camden, University of San Francisco, Santa Clara University, Seattle University, Seton Hall, Southern Methodist University, Southwestern, Stanford, Stetson University, St. John’s University, SUNY Buffalo, Taft, Thomas Jefferson School of Law, Tulane, Tuoro School of Law, UCLA, University of Alabama, University of Baltimore, University of California at Hastings, University of Denver, University of Indiana, University of Kansas, University of Maryland, University of Michigan, University of Montana, University of Nebraska, University of Nevada Las Vegas, University of Pennsylvania, University of Pittsburgh, University of San Diego, University of San Francisco, USC Gould, University of Texas, University of Virginia, University of Washington, University of Windsor, Vanderbilt, Villanova, Western New England, Western State College, and the College of William and Mary.

 Assistance is available for all levels — from incoming 1Ls to upper-class students who need to improve a disappointing GPA or save a scholarship: